Why Your Next Career Move Should Be in Data Analytics

 As the main driver of strategic business decisions and high industry demand, here are some key attributes of a successful Data Analyst:

-- Understanding the data lifecycle: Familiarity or knowledge on the acquisition, management and pre-processing of data, as well as mathematical and statistical analysis, reporting and decision making is extremely useful.
-It allows a data analyst to interpret data and present it in a meaningful way that can be used to support business decisions.
+- Understanding the data lifecycle: Familiarity or knowledge of the acquisition, management and pre-processing of data, as well as mathematical and statistical analysis, reporting and decision making is extremely useful.
+It allows a Data Analyst to interpret data and present it in a meaningful way that can be used to support business decisions.